developerayyo/eportal/docs/overview.rst

     * Upload Courses to the site from a `csv file`.
     * Upload course allocation list to the site from a `csv file` or allocate courses directly on the site.
     * Change password.
-    * Change Session and Semester Settings
+    * Change current Session/Semester for the whole school.
+    * Add a toggle button to Administrator view that allows him to reveal or hide Result.
 * ToDo:
-    * Possession of a copy of user details after bulk user uploaded is completed.
     * Add export to PDF, Excel and CSV functionality to various views where they are needed.
     * Add FilterBy Functionality.
-    * Add a toggle button to Administrator view that allows him to reveal or hide Result.

 Proposed Enhancements
 =====================